Are whistleblowers protected?

 Under the NSW Ombudsman guidelines, whistleblowers must be treated with respect and complaints handled confidentially (or at least discreetly).
 Any allegations about a person being punished for speaking out should be handled quickly and fairly.
 (Not the case for Sneddon).

 Whistleblowers in the private sector have less legal protection, although sections of the Fair Work Act and the Corporations Act offer some.
 For example, it’s an unlawful termination if you’re sacked for making a complaint against an employer.
 And the Corporations Act prohibits victimising or threatening a person for blowing the whistle on someone within a company whose actions have gone against corporations legislation.
 The culprit is liable to compensate the victim for any damage suffered.

 Under Occupational Health and Safety laws employers have a duty of care to ensure the safety and welfare of their employees.

-Many would argue that laws aside, whistle blowing carries risk.
-But if it exposes serious problems within an organisation, perhaps the risks worth it.
+Many would argue that laws aside, whistleblowing carries risk.
+But if it exposes serious problems within an organisation, perhaps the risk is worth it.